List of Titans (2018 TV series) characters: Rose Wilson

 Rose Wilson is the daughter of Deathstroke, sharing his enhanced reflexes and regenerative healing.
 Born from her father's extramarital affair, she grew up unaware of his identity, but recognized that he played a role in her superhuman abilities.
 After seeking him out, Rose was recruited by Deathstroke to act as his mole against the Titans.

 In the second season, Rose successfully infiltrates the team by claiming she wants her father dead to avenge her half-brother Jericho's demise.
 She also succeeds in creating tension among the Titans, which leads to them disbanding after Dick Grayson is forced to admit the true circumstances of how Jericho died.
-However, Rose's mission becomes compromised when she develops romantic feelings for Jason Todd, who leaves her when she confesses her true role to him.
+Rose's mission, however, becomes compromised when she develops romantic feelings for Jason Todd, who leaves her when she confesses her true role to him.
 This prompts Rose to turn against Deathstroke, killing him while Jericho escapes from their father's body into hers.
 Afterwards, she joins the new Titans team.